cilium/cilium/Documentation/contributing.rst

 +----------------------------------------------------------------------------------------------------------+-------------------+--------------------+

-There are some feature flags based on Pull Requets labels, the list of lables are the following:
+There are some feature flags based on Pull Requests labels, the list of labels are the following:

 - area/containerd: Enable containerd runtime on all Kubernetes test.